A cough is a reflex that your body uses to clear your airways and to protect your lungs from foreign materials and infection.

 When to get emergency care for COVID-19Some people may develop severe disease due to COVID-19.
 This typically happens

-5 to 8 days after symptoms begin.
-Warning signs of serious COVID-19 illness for which you should seek immediate medical attention include:
+2 to 14 days after symptoms begin.
+Symptoms of serious COVID-19 illness that you should get immediate medical attention for include:

 - difficulty breathing